nodejs/node/doc/api/errors.md

 <a id="ERR_SOCKET_BAD_BUFFER_SIZE"></a>
 ### ERR_SOCKET_BAD_BUFFER_SIZE

-An invalid (negative) size is passed for either the `recvBufferSize` or `sendBufferSize` options in [`dgram.createSocket()`][].
+An invalid (negative) size was passed for either the `recvBufferSize` or `sendBufferSize` options in [`dgram.createSocket()`][].

 <a id="ERR_SOCKET_BAD_PORT"></a>